andrew/ultimate-awesome/README.md

 - [awesome-python-models](https://github.com/grundic/awesome-python-models) - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [Awesome-Multi-label-Image-Recognition](https://github.com/JiaweiZhao-git/Awesome-Multi-label-Image-Recognition) - Awesome Multi-label Image Recognition Paper List       .
+- [awesome-cobol](https://github.com/loveOSS/awesome-cobol) - A curated list of awesome Cobol frameworks, libraries and software.
+Inspired by awesome-python.
 - [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-engineering](https://github.com/upgundecha/awesome-engineering) - A curated list of awesome engineering blogs, handbooks and open source repos from top technology companies.
 - [roadmap-java-sng](https://github.com/borymskyi/roadmap-java-sng) - 🚀Структурированный список ресурсов для изучения Java.